Manage your customers through the API or the Dashboard.

 If you’re using a customer token scenario, you can grant your customers access to their own data so that they can manage their own address details.
 For authenticated users, you can make their address part of the checkout workflow .

 Streamline the checkout workflow for your existing customers and create a Customer_ID-based checkout workflow.
-The returned order object will include the customer’s mailing details and create a relationship between the customer and the order.
+The returned order object includes the customer’s mailing details and create a relationship between the customer and the order.
 In future, you can use the relationship to retrieve all orders for a particular customer.
 Use it to provide your customers with ability to review their order history.

 To retrieve orders for a customer, include the following details in the request header: